fuchsfranklin/fuchsfranklin.github.io/_portfolio/portfolio-1.md

 manipulation and visualization.
 This package, designed to be user-friendly and accessible, is a valuable resource for both students and teachers.
-The development of BaltimoreTrails is a significant contribution to the DataTrail initiative, enhancing its capabilities and expanding its reach [21].
-However, challenges, particularly in integrating the Baltimore datasets with the learnR chapter tutorials in the Shiny Web-App [26], will be discussed in detail in this work.
+The development of BaltimoreTrails is a significant contribution to the DataTrail initiative, enhancing its capabilities and expanding its reach.
+However, challenges, particularly in integrating the Baltimore datasets with the learnR chapter tutorials in the Shiny Web-App, will be discussed in detail in this work.
 The subsequent sections will provide a detailed overview of the DataTrail initiative, the development of the R package and Shiny Web-App, and the integration of Baltimore datasets.
 We will also discuss the challenges encountered during this